carbonfact/lea/README.md

     --output-dir docs  # where to put the generated files
 ```

 This will also create a Mermaid diagram in the `docs` directory.
 This diagram is a visualization of the DAG.
+See [here](https://github.com/carbonfact/kaya/tree/main/lea/examples/jaffle_shop/docs) for an example.

 ### `lea diff`